stormchaserroleplaying/stormchaserRPG/Spells/3/Transmutation/index.md

 **Components:** V, S<br>
 **Duration:** 10 Minutes

-You imbue plants within 30 feet of you with limited sentience and animation, giving them the ability to communicate with you and follow your simple commands.
-You can question plants about events in the spell’s area within the past day, gaining information about creatures that have passed, weather, and other circumstances.
+You imbue plants and fungi within 30 feet of you with limited sentience and animation, giving them the ability to communicate with you and follow your simple commands.
+You can question plants about events in the spell’s area within the past day, gaining information about creatures that have passed, weather and other circumstances.
+Cunning plant or fungus monsters are likely to be terse and evasive, while less intelligent ones often make inane comments.

 You can also turn difficult terrain caused by plant life (such as thickets and undergrowth) into ordinary terrain that lasts for the duration.
-Or you can turn ordinary terrain where plant life is present into difficult terrain that lasts for the duration, causing vines and branches to hinder pursuers, for example.
+Or you can turn ordinary terrain where plant life is present into difficult terrain that lasts for the duration.
+For example, causing vines and branches to hinder pursuers.

 Plants might be able to perform other tasks on your behalf, at the GM’s discretion.
-The spell doesn’t enable plants to uproot themselves and move about, but they can freely move branches, tendrils, and stalks.
+This spell does not enable plants to uproot themselves and move about, but they can freely move branches, tendrils, and stalks.

-If a plant creature is in the area, you can communicate with it as if you shared a common language, but you gain no magical ability to influence it.
+If a plant or fungi creature is in the area, then you can communicate with it as if you shared a common language.
+However, you gain no magical ability to influence it.
+This spell does not make plants and fungi more friendly or intelligent than normal.
+Most normal plants and fungi have a distinctive view of the world around them, so they don't recognise details about creatures or know anything about the world beyond their immediate vicinity.

 This spell can cause the plants created by the [Entangle](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Conjuration/#entangle) spell to release a [restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) creature.

-## Water Breathing
-*3rd Level Transmutation [Ritual]*<br>
-**Casting Time:** 2 Actions<br>
-**Range:** 30 feet<br>
-**Components:** V, S, M *(A short reed or piece of straw)*<br>
-**Duration:** 24 Hours

-This spell grants up to ten willing creatures you can see within range the ability to breathe underwater until the spell ends.
-Affected creatures also retain their normal mode of respiration.